MelmonVEVO/MelmonVEVO/README.md

 I'm studying computer science at the University of Bath.
 I am currently on a placement year at Validus Risk Management.

 I have an addiction to rhythm games and roguelikes.
-I also like reading and clay pigeon shooting.
+I also like reading, faffing around with Linux and clay pigeon shooting.

-I don't use social media, so the best way to contact me is through email.
+I don't use social media, so the best way to contact me is through email (plaintext please).

 <table border="1" align="center">
   <tr>